Judge Job Duties

 Step 1: Attend Undergraduate School

 Aspiring judges can prepare for careers in law during undergraduate school.
-No specific major of study is required to attend law school, but law students commonly hold degrees in political science, history, business or economics.
+No specific major of study is required to attend law school, but prospective law students commonly earn an undergraduate degree in political science, history, business or economics.
+Law school admissions can be competitive, and it is helpful to prepare during your undergraduate years.

 Step 2: Earn a Law Degree